Judy Austin under fire as she shares details of new movie with hubby Yul Edochie

 With Judy as the producer and Yul as the director, the mum of one gladly gave details of the new movie and asked fans to anticipate.

-She also used the opportunity to hype up Yul Edochie as the best in the direction business in Nollywood.
+She also used the opportunity to hype up Yul Edochie as the best in the directing business in Nollywood.
+She wrote:

 'Day 1 on the production of A WIDOW’S STORY!!!
 This is a story that has never been told before in the history of Nollywood!!!
 It’s such a privilege to be producing this MASTERPIECE and with the best in the game directing it.
 His Excellency Eze Dike1 @yuledochie.
 Executive Producer: @munmediaentertainment.
 I can’t wait for you guys to see what we’re cooking!!!"